Lisbon (CDP), New Hampshire: Geography

 The CDP is in the southwestern corner of the town of Lisbon, on both sides of the Ammonoosuc River, a southwest-flowing tributary of the Connecticut River.
 The CDP is bordered to the south by the town of Landaff, to the southwest by the town of Bath, and to the northwest by the town of Lyman.
 The CDP extends east as far as Pearl Lake, and the eastern boundary of the CDP follows Pearl Lake Brook downstream to the Ammonoosuc.
 The CDP boundary follows the Ammonoosuc River upstream as far as the Ammonoosuc Country Club, then proceeds southwest to Parker Hill Road, excluding Crestview Drive.
 The boundary follows Brooks Road west to the Lyman town line.

-U.S. Route 302 is the main road through Lisbon, leading northeast up the Ammonoosuc River valley 10 mi to Littleton and southwest (downriver) the same distance to Woodsville at the Connecticut River.
+U.S. Route 302 is the main road through Lisbon, leading northeastward up the Ammonoosuc River valley 10 mi to Littleton and southwest (downriver) the same distance to Woodsville at the Connecticut River.

 According to the U.S. Census Bureau, the Lisbon CDP has a total area of 8.8 sqkm, of which 8.6 sqkm are land and 0.2 sqkm, or 2.31%, are water.